James Patterson

 William and Mary Ann Farmer had a daughter Irene who was born September 24, 1891, and who died just two days short of her first birthday on September 22, 1892.
 She is buried with her parents and her grandparents in the Farmer family plot at the Albert St. Cemetery, Arnprior, Ontario.

-Emily Ruth Patterson (called Emmaline in the census)
+Emily Ruth Patterson

 Daughter of James Patterson and Bresaya Jane Pounder Patterson

-Emily was born December 4, 1852 and married Robert B. Whyte.
-The wedding was announced in the Perth Courier, June 19, 1874 as follows: White-Patterson Married on the 17th last, at the residence of the bride's father by Rev. R.L.
-Stephenson, A.M., Rector of Perth, R. Bartley White of Ottawa to Emily Ruth (Patterson), second daughter of Mr. James Patterson of Perth.
+Emily was sometimes called Emmaline, and was born December 4, 1852; she married Robert B. Whyte.
+The wedding was announced in the Perth Courier, June 19, 1874 as follows: Whyte-Patterson Married on the 17th last, at the residence of the bride's father by Rev. R.L.
+Stephenson, A.M., Rector of Perth, R. Barclay Whyte of Ottawa to Emily Ruth (Patterson), second daughter of Mr. James Patterson of Perth.
 At the time of Emily's father's death in 1902, she was of Ottawa, Ontario.
-Their children were: Leslie P., born February 2, 1883, Herbert D., born January 25, 1886, Marion, born April 7, 1875, Ethel, born July 30, 1876 and who married J. C. Hope, Ida, born June 5, 1879 and who married Adam Ballantyne, Dora, born November 20, 1890 and who married C. J. Tully, and Anna B. born March 9, 1897.
+Their children were: Marion, born April 7, 1875, Ethel, born July 30, 1876, Ida born June 5, 1879, Leslie P., born February 2, 1883, Herbert B., born January 25, 1886, Dora J. born November 20, 1890, and Anna B. born March 9, 1897.
+Emily Ruth Whyte was born 1881 and died 1882.
+Another daughter named Emily Whyte was born 1892 and died 1894.

 Ethel Amy Whyte was married on March 24, 1904 in Carleton County to James Campbell Hope, aged 35, a merchant.
 James was the son of James Hope and Mrs. Ann Bryson Hope.
 Ethel was aged 27 at the time of her wedding.

 At the time of the 1911 census, the family lived at 370 Wilbrod Street, Ottawa.
 Robert B. Whyte was a merchant, aged 60, born October, 1850.
 Emily R., his wife, was aged 58, born December, 1852.
 Four daughters and a son lived with the family, along with a domestic named Bridgett Davey.
 The family was Scottish in origin, and of the Unitarian religion.
-The family included Marion F. aged 35, born April, 1876; Ida V., aged 31, born June, 1880; Leslie P., aged 28, born February, 1883; Dora F., aged 20, born November, 1890; Anna B., aged 14, born March, 1897.
+The family included Marion F. aged 35, born April, 1876; Ida V., aged 31, born June, 1880; Leslie P., aged 28, born February, 1883; Dora J., aged 20, born November, 1890; Anna B., aged 14, born March, 1897.

-Emily's husband, Robert Bartley Whyte led an interesting life.
+Emily's husband, Robert Barclay Whyte led an interesting life.
 His obituary appeared in the Perth Courier April 19, 1918.
 "Mr. R. B. Whyte, one of Ottawa's most prominent men and one of the best known horticulturists in Eastern Ontario died suddenly at his home, 370 Wilbrod St. about 10 o'clock Monday morning.
 A few minutes before he died, he walked into his house from the garden where he had been working.
 He was able to walk upstairs but expired a few moments after reaching his bedroom.
 Up to Monday morning he had been feeling very well, and it being a bright morning, he went out into the garden and worked for a couple of hours until he became exhausted from hard work.
 The late Mr. Whyte was born in Perth on October 31, 1850 and went to Ottawa when a child with his parents.
 His father, Mr. J. G. Whyte established the firm of J. G. Whyte and Son Limited in 1854 and he became associated with his father and worked in the business from the age of ten.
 He was president of the firm up to the time of his death.
 While leaving Perth when quite young he nevertheless kept in touch with the town at all times and has been heard with great interest here on several occasions when he addressed Perth Horticultural Society.
 Forty-three years ago, Mr. Whyte married Miss Emily Ruth Patterson of Perth who survives with seven children.
 His eldest son, Leslie P. Whyte is the present manager of J. G. Whyte and Son Limited, Ottawa.
 Another son, Herbert D. is connected with the electrical business in Toronto.
 His five daughters are Miss Marion I. of Wingham, Ontario, Mrs. J. C. Hope of Rockcliffe, Mrs. Adam Ballantyne and Mrs. C. J. Tully of Ottawa and Miss Anna B. at home.
 He leaves two brothers, George C. of Grimsby, and Ernest Whyte of Ottawa.
 His only sister is Miss Isabella Whyte of Ottawa."

 "He was chiefly interested all his life in horticulture and botany and gave much time to inculcate a love for garden, flower, and vegetable cultivation among the people of Ottawa.
 He was the most active member of the Ottawa Horticultural Society of which he was a charter member and was president for some years.
 He was particularly interested in the cultivation of flowers, but latterly paid much attention to war gardens.
 An evidence of his public spirit and liberality was recently shown when at his own expense he printed a valuable pamphlet on gardens and distributed it free.
 He was a prominent amateur botanist and was long associated with artistic photography.
 He was a member of several Ottawa organizations including the old Photographic Club and had been a member since its inception of the Photographic Art Club which has given several annual exhibitions in Ottawa.
 He was judge of the Lady Grey Garden Competition and in many ways showed his interest in horticulture and gardening.
 Mr. Whyte attended the Unitarian Church and has been for some time a member of the parish board of the Church of Our Father, Elgin St., Ottawa.
 The funeral was held Wednesday afternoon at 2:30.
 Interment in Beechwood Cemetery, Ottawa."